awsdocs/amazon-forecast-developer-guide/doc_source/gs-console.md

 **To train a predictor**

-1. After your target time\-series dataset has finished importing, your dataset group's **Dashboard** should look similar to the following:
+1. After your target time series dataset has finished importing, your dataset group's **Dashboard** should look similar to the following:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/forecast/latest/dg/images/gs-step2-start.png)

    Under **Train a predictor**, choose **Start**\.
 The **Train predictor** page is displayed\.